TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 16/Exodus 16.25.md

 ---

-And Moses said, Eat that to-day; for to-day is a sabbath unto Jehovah: to-day ye shall not find it in the field.
+Moses said, "Eat that today, for today is a Sabbath to Yahweh.
+Today you shall not find it in the field.